Academics

 • View the sample videos and sample written responses here.

-5. Understand the scoring guidelines thoroughly
+5. Understand the Scoring Guidelines Thoroughly

 As mentioned above, the AP CSP exam is scored in very specific ways, and every question aims to assess your understanding of a specific learning outcome.